davan690/revtools/README.md

+This repository is an extention of Martian Westgate from the Anustralia National University.
+The aims of this project are to extend the revtools package developed from Martian's work in reproducible research and bibilography analysis.

 <img align="left" height="120" src="https://github.com/mjwestgate/revtools_website/blob/master/assets/img/revtools_hex.png"><b>revtools v0.4.0.9999</b>

 Tools to support literature review and evidence synthesis in R, including import, de-duplication and interactive display of bibliographic data.